surffrepublic/speech_analysis/README.md

 - [] Get UNM logo
 - [] Supplement Replace Speech App in upper left corner with UNM logo
 - [] Create interface for inputting Phoneme Data
+- [] Ensure Phoneme is associated with a user
 - [] Ensure input file is being displayed properly
 - [] Grab Phoneme image and display
 - [] Display table for phoneme translations